VermontDepartmentOfHealth/docgov/posts/fandl.md

 ##### WHERE - Wild Cards

-Lets say we are looking up entries for all entries where the "NAME" starts with the word "ONE"
+Let's say we are looking up entries for all entries where the `NAME` starts with the word "ONE"

 ```sql
 SELECT DATE_COMPLAINT_RECEIVED, ESTABLISHMENT_NUMBER, Name